Recovering after Breast Augmentation Surgery – what is normal and not normal

 Here are 5 top dos and don’ts following Breast Augmentation surgery

-This may also apply to other breast procedures but is general information only and not intended to replace advice from your Surgeon or Medical Care Advisors.
+This may also apply to other breast procedures but is general information only and not intended to replace advice from your Surgeon or Medical Care Coordinators.

 DO take it easy after your surgical operation